Codibre/fast-iterable/README.md

 Over that, some key differences can be pointed out:

 * *A previous operation of rxjs doesn't stop when some next operation stops, while with fast-iterable it does.*<br>
 That's because, with rxjs you can chain multiple operations parallel after one, which makes sense for event handling.
-With fast-iterable, on the other hand, you can only have, normally, a straight line os operations and, no matter what operation break the iteration, everything stops.
+With fast-iterable, on the other hand, you can only have, normally, a straight line of operations and,f no matter what operation break the iteration, everything stops.
 * *With rxjs, a previous operation doesn't wait for a async next operation to end before go to the next step, while with fast-iterable it does.*<br>
 Again, rxjs is focused on events.
 When dealing with event, you just want to emit them as fast as possible.
 With a simple iteration, though, you want to make sure that the whole chain of steps is concluded before advancing to the next one.

-So, as you see, regardless some similarities, there're some pretty important difference between and those are libraries focused on quite different problems.
+So, as you see, regardless some similarities, there're some pretty important differences between them and those are libraries focused on quite different problems.

 ## Usage